top of page

 Step 3: Deploy the Updated Version

-Once you've tested the new version and it passes, then deploy it company-wide.
+Once the new version has been tested successfully, deploy it company-wide.

-1. If the application was originally deployed using Intune, then:
+If the application was originally deployed using Intune:

 1. Select the app to edit it.